-Recommendations: Locate the faulty plug and remove the deposits from between the two electrodes.
+Recommendations: Locate the faulty plug and remove the deposits from between the two.

-Recommendations: Check for the correct plug heat range, over advanced ignition timing, lean fuel mixture, intake manifold, vacuum leaks, sticking valves and insufficient engine cooling.
+Recommendations: Check for the correct plug heat range, over advanced ignition timing, lean fuel mixture, intake manifold, vacuum leaks, sticking valves and insufficient engine.

 Recommendations: Check for the correct plug heat range, over advanced ignition timing, lean fuel mixture, insufficient engine cooling and lack of lubrication.